GeneDer/coding-challenge/README.md

 We'd like you to implement your own version of this.
 However, we don't want this challenge to focus on the relatively uninteresting "dev ops" of connecting to the Twitter API, which can be complicated for some users.
 Normally, tweets can be obtained through Twitter's API in JSON format, but you may assume that this has already been done and written to a file named `tweets.txt` inside a directory named `tweet_input`.

-For simplicity, this file `tweets.txt` will only contain the actual JSON messages (in reality, the API also can emit messages about the connection and the API rate limits).
+The file `tweets.txt` will contain the actual JSON messages received from the Twitter API.
+Note that the input file `tweets.txt` may also contain messages about the connection and API rate limits.
+Ignore these messages about connection and API rate limits in your code and don't have them account for the output.
 Additionally, `tweets.txt` will have the content of each tweet on a newline:

-tweets.txt:
+`tweets.txt`:

 	{JSON of first tweet}
 	{JSON of second tweet}